calmm-js/partial.lenses/README.md

   be an array without indices (ignoring length), the whole result will be undefined.

+#### L.filter(predicate)

+`L.filter(predicate)` operates on arrays.
+When viewed, only elements matching the given predicate will be returned.
+When set, the resulting array will be formed by concatenating the set array and the complement of the filtered context.
+If the resulting array would be empty, the whole result will be undefined.

+*Note:* An alternative design for filter could implement a smarter algorithm to combine arrays when set.
+For example, an algorithm based on [edit distance](https://en.wikipedia.org/wiki/Edit_distance) could be used to maintain relative order of elements.
+While this would not be difficult to implement, it doesn't seem to make sense, because in most cases use of `normalize` would be preferable.

 #### L.find(predicate)

 `L.find(predicate)` operates on arrays like `L.index`, but the index to be